> Joseph Taylor > Songs > Died for Love

 Shirley Collins sang Died for Love on her 1960 album False True Lovers.
 Strangely, she left out the Died for Love stanza.
 Alan Lomax commented in the album’s sleeve notes:

 From Traditional Tunes by Frank Kidson.
-Died for Love is perhaps the most beautiful of the many variants of the important British folk song, most familiar to us as The Butcher’s Boy or There Is a Tavern in the Town, or in Woody Guthrie’s Hard, Ain’t It Hard.
+Died for Love is perhaps the most beautiful of the many variants of the important British folk song, most familiar to us as The Butcher’s Boy or There is a Tavern in the Town, or in Woody Guthrie’s Hard, Ain’t It Hard.
 This Northern English variant points to one of the most important differences between British and American love-songs.
 Typically in the English love song there is an amorous encounter between a young man and the young woman, and though the girl is often betrayed, she expresses in her song a trace of the real pleasure that she experienced.
 Even more importantly, she has a baby; and, through her melancholy, there lingers note of procreative joy.
 Very frequently in these songs the boy returns to marry her when he discovers that she is about to bear him a child.
 American singers were more prudish; they censored out the pregnancy theme; and the betrayed girl was left to brood over the transiency of love and sigh for death to heal her heartbreak.

-Tom Willett sang Died for Love in 1962 at the age of 84 on the Willett Family’s album The Roving Journeymen.
+Tom Willett sang Died for Love in 1962 at the age of 84 on the Willett Family’s Topic album The Roving Journeymen.
 The album’s notes commented:

 This favourite lyrical song has been often collected and is still sung in many parts of the countryside.
 The flower symbolism is sexual and may be compared with that found in such songs as The Seeds of Love; for instance, ‘rose’ in verse one or Mr Willett’s song clearly refers to virginity.

 The country poet John Clare re-made the text of this song into his handsome poem A Faithless Shepherd.
-A student re-make is There Is a Tavern in the Town.
+A student re-make is There is a Tavern in the Town.

 The tune used by Mr Willett—one of many tunes attached to this song—is related to the melody used by (perhaps adapted by) the mid-19th century stage comedian Sam Cowell in his burlesque version of the ballad of Lord Lovel.
 Several of Cowell’s tunes gained enormous currency in the towns and villages (e.g. Villikins and His Dinah).